-Anglo-Saxon culture of Britain.
+The present generation of the Broksbank family is only the most recent to bear a name that dates back to the ancient Anglo-Saxon culture of Britain.
 Their name comes from having lived in Yorkshire, where the name is derived from two places with the name Brooksbank in the West Riding.
 These place names are derived from Old English: brokes, the genitive of broke, which means "brook, stream"; and bank, as in riverbank.
-CITATION[CLOSE]

 Early Origins of the Broksbank family

 The surname Broksbank was first found in Yorkshire where one of the first listings of the name was Thomas Brokesbank, who was listed in the Yorkshire Poll Tax Rolls of 1379.

 Early History of the Broksbank family

 This web page shows only a small excerpt of our Broksbank research.
 Another 74 words (5 lines of text) covering the years 1802, 1612, 1694, 1756, 1741 and 1743 are included under the topic Early Broksbank History in all our PDF Extended History products and printed products wherever possible.

 Broksbank Spelling Variations